jeffhowarth/eeprimer/lessons/global_oceans.md

     We reclassify a bathymetry dataset, apply a palette, and add a nominal map key to distinguish deep and shallow seas.
-We then generate a multi-year average of chlorophyl-a concentrations and sea surface temperatures, display the images with a community palette a quantitative legend.
+We then generate a multi-year average of chlorophyll-a concentrations and sea surface temperatures, display the images with a community palette a quantitative legend.
-    Finally, we write a function to generate seasonal images of chlorophyl-a concentrations and sea surface temperatures to visualize annual changes in these two patterns.
+    Finally, we write a function to generate seasonal images of chlorophyll-a concentrations and sea surface temperatures to visualize annual changes in these two patterns.

     Conceptually, we interpret the images to explore subdivision of the global oceans and